 I had not given my daughter given bedtime hugs for a few years when I decided to try this little experiment.
 One night, as she was going up to bed, I said, “I think you forgot something!”
 I stood in the kitchen and she was halfway up the stairs.
 She turned around and came back down sighing heavily.
 I think she thought I was going to tell her to do something, like pick up her coat off the floor.

 When she got to me, I said, “You forgot your hug!” and I hugged her.
 She didn’t hug me back, but I held on anyway.??
 While I was hugging her, I said, “Science says a 20-second hug releases hormones that make you feel loved and makes anxiety go away.”
 We had been hugging for 10 seconds, when she giggled.
 Then I felt like she might be pulling away from me, so I squeezed her tighter and I said lightheartedly: “No, 20 seconds…we gotta release the love!”
 She giggled again, leaned into the hug, and put her arms around me.
 We counted out another 10 seconds together.
 She went to bed smiling that night, and so did I.

 I intended to do that for seven nights in a row to cement the habit, and something amazing happened!
 After the fourth night, she came to me for the hug.
 It’s been over a year and I hug my teenager and my 11-year-old son every night for 20 seconds before they go to bed, and it is a nice way to end the day.
 Now, they hug each other more than any other set of siblings I know, and they are proud of it!

 We are human and imperfect.
-I still get frustrated and lose my temper at times, but overall these four tips have changed how we interact with each other.
+I still get frustrated and lose my temper at times, but overall these four tips have changed how we interact with each other, and have been key for happier living.
 Even after an argument or a meltdown, we can turn to the 20-second hug and move forward rather than resenting each other.